sot/mica/doc/index.rst

 Obspar module
 ------------------

-The mica.archive.obspar module provides tools to build and fetch from a file archive of obspars.
+The :mod:`mica.archive.obspar` module provides tools to build and fetch from a file archive of obspars.

 Methods are provided to find the archive directory and obspar files: